 Alison Van Eenennaam is an Extension Specialist in Animal Biotechnology and Genomics, Department of Animal Science, University of California, Davis.
 Follow her on Twitter @biobeef

-This article originally ran at the BioBeef Blog and has been republished here with permission.
+A version of this article was originally posted at the BioBeef Blog and has been reposted here with permission.

 This post originally appeared on February 10, 2020.